MCS-270-Budget-Team/BudgetApp/README.md

 ```
 https://github.com/MCS-270-Budget-Team/BudgetApp/releases/download/v1.0.0/app-release.apk
 ```
 Download will started automatically.
 After then install it on your android device.
-Open the application and start your financial journal.
+Open the application and start your financial journey.

 You can also click [here](https://github.com/MCS-270-Budget-Team/BudgetApp/releases) to check our latest version.